-Refer to note25 to the Consolidated Financial Statements the Company reported revenue of Rs.184,577.29 Lakhs from sale of copper products.
+The Company reported revenue of Rs.1,47,480.35 Lakhs from sale of copper products.
 The application of revenue recognition accounting standards is complex and involves a number of key judgments and estimates.
 Due to the estimates and judgment and complexity involved in the application of the revenue recognition accounting standards, we have considered this matter as a key audit matter.
-The Company's accounting policies relating to revenue recognition are presented in note 11 to the financial statements.
+The Company's accounting policies relating to revenue recognition are presented in note 1.11 to the financial statements.